cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/context/request.md

 Add or set the header with the key as key.

 > Note: Add is usually used to set multiple headers for the same key.
 To set a single header for the same key, use [Set](#set).
-When used as a header for Content Type, Content Length, Connection, Cookie, Transfer Encoding, Host, User Agent, etc., using multiple Add will overwrite the old values.
+When used as a header for Content Type, Content Length, Connection, Cookie, Transfer Encoding, Host, User Agent, etc., using multiple Set will overwrite the old values.

 Function Signature: